NeuroTechX/ntx_slack_archive/eegdata.md

  >Hello, does any know where I can find the specification of EGI file formats?
 I am using mne-python to read some raw data of that format and it is digitizing the signal incorrectly.

+7/19/2017 3:34 PM

+ **thoth** :

+ >Hi, How many electrodes are necessary for build an experiment of BCI.